 Day 1 – Seeing Hong Kong’s Best Temples!

-On my first full day in Hong Kong I had originally planned to go to Victoria Peak, one of the top things to do in Hong Kong, however with low cloud above the city I decided to head there another day in hope of better weather and hit the Temples instead (which was a good idea, always check the weather before going to Victoria Peak in Hong Kong!)
+On my first full day in Hong Kong, I had originally planned to go to Victoria Peak, one of the top things to do in Hong Kong, however, with a low cloud above the city I decided to head there another day in hope of better weather and hit the Temples instead (which was a good idea, always check the weather before going to Victoria Peak in Hong Kong!)

 There are a good 200 steps leading up to the Bronze Buddha but they provide good photo opportunities as once up there he is hard to get into a photo but it was very beautiful.

 Afterwards, I headed to the Monastery which is very close by and is a lovely place, housed within this area in the room with ten thousand Buddha’s (wow!) and lots of different rooms and buildings to check out.

 I was starting to feel hungry by this point so when I spotted a Vegetarian Cafe I had to get some noodles from there which were surprisingly cheap considering its prime tourist location, perfect for my backpacker budget lunch in Hong Kong.

 Related Post: The food in Hong Kong is amazing when you know where to go, check out this Hong Kong Food Guide for ideas!

 Back at Tung Chung station, I caught the MTR to Dimond hill, it was quite a long journey as it’s on the other side of Kowloon with 2 changes but it was very easy.

 I got off and followed the signs for Nan Lian Gardens.
 Although I hadn’t really felt the hustle and bustle of the city yet this is a great place to relax and unwind.
 The gardens aren’t huge but they’re very tranquil which a gorgeous gold Pagoda in the middle, a pond and plenty of places to sit it was a place I enjoyed visiting.